klimesm/GIS_E6010_Project_Course_2025/README.md

 # Ditch Detection Project

 ## 📄 Description
 This repository contains the code, data pipeline and graphical user interface (GUI) developed for detecting ditches from LiDAR data, estimating ditch age and training the model.
 The project is based on machine learning with a U-Net model trained on high-resolution DEMs.
+The dodumentation is found https://github.com/klimesm/GIS_E6010_Project_Course_2025/tree/pytorch/U-Net_PyTorch/Documentation

 The work was completed as part of the Aalto University course GIS-E6010- Project Course, in collaboration with the Finnish Forest Centre.